Here are some questions that I am often asked and my answers. They will help you better understand who I am and what I do.

 Why did you decide to focus your research on Lean leadership?

 Primarily because there were so many unanswered questions.
 For example: How do you lead a Lean transformation?
 Why are some companies successful while most others are not?
 What is it about the leaders who experience success with Lean?
 What do they understand about Lean that others do not?
 What do Lean leaders practice?
 How do they think?
 What do they do differently?
 I was the first researcher to focus exclusively on Lean leadership.
 It was a tough, challenging problem to study.
-Based on my own experience, I knew that my research findings could have an great impact on people.
+Based on my own experience, I knew that my research findings could have an great impact on leaders, and then also on followers.

 Is your research practical or theoretical?

 My research is practical.
-I am not a career academic; I come from a hands-on practitioner background.
+I am not a career academic; I come from industry and have a hands-on practitioner background.
 As a result, I always make sure that my research is useful to practitioners.
 Books, and especially academic papers, are often perceived as theoretical because they have a formal look.
 But don’t let looks fool you.
 Academic papers have to conform to journal editorial requirements, which give them a formal look and makes them difficult to read, yet their content is often practical immediately applicable.
-That is the case for my academic papers (and books).
+That is the case for my academic papers and books.

 What is the relevance of your research on Lean leadership?